Alex Jones Penalized By Twitter

 📲 Download the app while you still can: https://t.co/vm914ii1lh pic.twitter.com/5Iy0bSpwfK

-During this time Jones cannot sent tweets or retweets.
-He can still send direct messages to people who follow him, and browse the site.
+During this time, Jones cannot send tweets or retweets.
+He can still send direct messages to people who follow him and browse the site.

 Twitter is citing Jones for a tweet linking to a live video of Jones talking about "web censorship."
 The video has been taken down, but in a clip posted by the liberal media watchdog group Media Matters, Jones says "mainstream media is the enemy...but now it's time to act on the enemy before they do a false flag."